 Most of the book takes place at the summer house of his youth in a small town named Solara (in Northern Italy, though there are two towns named Solara, both very close to one another).
-There in the attic, the scenery, the books on his shelf, he encounters his past, attempting to piece together his lost past.
-It occurred to me, about halfway into the book, that Yambo's experience was much like my own, and I'm thought about it sometime, meaning to get thoughts to paper.
+There in the attic, the scenery, the books on his shelf, he encounters his personal history, attempting to piece together everything after losing his identity.
+It occurred to me, about halfway into the book, that Yambo's experience was much like my own, and I've thought about it sometime, meaning to get thoughts to paper.

 After my parents split up, I spent my weekends at my father's ranch house in North County San Diego.
 It was rather isolated, literally atop a mountain named after an incident during the Mexican-American War, when Mexican Forces attempted to starve a portion of the US Army.
 I spent most of my weekends learning every inch of the 12 acres my father owned, which was not particularly awful.
 There was plenty of fruit available for casual consumption, which was convenient, because my father (at the time, he's a lot better now) was a stingy bastard and wouldn't buy us food (or clothing, or toys, or bedding, or anything else).
 Given that my father was a farmer and local seller at a farmers market, I'm sure he considered it a tax write off.